 Though Fred Schamber has been writing the content, he relies on a number of other members of Emmanuel who read his efforts and provide valuable feedback.
 Principal among these are Julie Schamber, Fred’s better half, who sees the first draft of everything and imposes her common-sense judgement on his efforts.
-Danette Hunter, Bob Jordan, and the Rev. Bob Schlotter (a retired pastor of our congregation) are faithful readers of the first drafts whose prompt “thumbs up” and “thumbs down” assessments have been invaluable in shaping the content that is published and who also contribute improvements and ideas.
+Danette Hunter, Bob Jordan, and the Rev. Bob Schlotter (a retired Lutheran pastor) are faithful readers of the first drafts whose prompt “thumbs up” and “thumbs down” assessments have been invaluable in shaping the content that is published and who also contribute improvements and ideas.
 Emmanuel’s new pastor, Rev. Darian Hybl now also reviews the content prior to publication (click here for his personal blog link).
-In addition, Lou Hiener, John Sieg, and Irv Pritts periodically lead our adult Sunday discussion group using these materials and provide their feedback.
+In addition, Lou Hiener, John Sieg, and Irv Pritts have periodically led our adult Sunday discussion group using these materials and provided their feedback.
 Too numerous to individually mention are the many other members of Emmanuel who have encouraged this effort with their kind remarks, searching questions, and constructive criticisms.
 It’s truly a team effort.

 About the Author: